Swiss telco Sunrise fights to save $6.4 billion Liberty deal | MarketScreener

 Freenet's vow to vote its 24.5% stake against the issue could stymie the takeover if other shareholders join the opposition.

-Sunrise CEO Olaf Swantee, whose pursuit of UPC comes amid European industry consolidation being driven by narrowing margins and mounting costs to launch faster 5G services, is hoping UPC will help him to better compete in Switzerland with the country's dominant communication provider, government-controlled Swisscom.
+Sunrise, whose pursuit of UPC comes amid European industry consolidation being driven by narrowing margins and mounting costs to launch faster 5G services, is hoping UPC will help it to compete better in Switzerland with the country's dominant communication provider, government-controlled Swisscom.

-Freenet CEO Christoph Vilanek, meanwhile, has said UPC has resorted to heavy discounting to support its business.

-Freenet has said it will not participate in the rights issue, meaning its Sunrise stake would be diluted.
-Vilanek is pursuing changes in the proposal he has said would "optimise its structure."

 Liberty, set up by U.S. cable pioneer John Malone, is selling off some assets.
 In December, it said it would sell its DTH satellite TV operations, which serves four eastern European markets, to M7 Group.